School Programs

 Professional Development

-We offer Arkansas Department of Education-approved professional development opportunities, free of charge to educators at any level.
-Workshops are taught at the museum or brought to schools.
+We partner with local education co-ops to offer Arkansas Department of Education-approved professional development opportunities, free of charge, to K – 12 educators.
+Workshops may take place at the museum or on an appropriate site in our six-county region.
 To schedule a workshop, email education manager Judy Costello or call 479-750-8165.

 WORKSHOP TOPICS

-Teachers learn about our field trip and in-school children’s programs, and how these programs support the Common Core curriculum; teachers are introduced to our Discovery and Artifact Boxes available for loan.
+In this quick workshop, teachers learn about our field trip and in-school children’s programs and how these programs support state curriculum frameworks or Common Core curriculum.
+We introduce our Discovery and Artifact Boxes available for loan.
 We also include a tour of our historic buildings and grounds and time to explore the exhibit hall.

 Field Trip Immersion – 60 to 90 minutes

-We can adapt any of our field trip programs for demonstration to teachers.
-This format includes a short introduction to the program and how it supports curriculum frameworks; teachers experience a pared-down version of the field trip program and participate in the activities their students would do.
-Teachers participate in a final session brainstorming pre- and post-visit resources they would use relating to curriculum frameworks and ways to improve or enhance the activities.
+We adapt any of our field trips to demonstrate to teachers in this workshop.
+This format includes a short introduction to the program and how it supports curriculum framework.
+Teachers experience a pared-down version of the field trip program and participate in the activities their students would do.
+Teachers also participate in a brainstorming session for pre- and post-visit resources they would use relating to curriculum frameworks and ways to improve or enhance the activities.